plliao/FASTEN/README.md

 # FASTEN

-**FASTEN** is a generative model to deal with diffusion network inference problem.
+**FASTEN** is a generative model to solve diffusion network inference problem.

 Our model infers multiple diffusion networks using the first-hand sharing pattern.